lexfp/fpvradar/README.md

 12) Future
 I have initially thought of a screen, but decided against it since I will never really look at it while flying FPV and wanted it to consume minimal power.
 However, I will probably be adding a second dongle to monitor 978 as well.

+## FAQ:
+How good is the range?
+Depends on your antenna.
+I use the pro stick which has an internal filter.
+Coupled with my home made antenna, I can often see aircraft in other states over 100 miles away.
+This is with the antenna sitting on my desk inside my house.
+Since you'll be using this outside, I can't imagine that you would have any issues unless you used a really poor antenna.

+Can I use other Pis?
+Yes, you should be able to use almost any.
+My initial prototype (these pics are my 2nd prototype) was a Pi 3 model B from 2016.
+Unfortunately, I burned that one up by wiring up a voltage regulator to it without checking the inputs/outputs.
+Since I knew the concept worked, I wanted to build the second one to be as small/compact as possible.

+Do you sell these?
+No. My time is worth a lot to me, so go build your own.

+Why do you have switches on yours?
+The white switch is the momentary on/off switch to turn the pi on and off out in the field.
+Unplugging is a bad idea as you can corrupt your file system in which case you have to reformat the card and start from scratch.
+The black switch is if I am at home and I don't want to use the GPS/buzzer and I just want to monitor aircraft around me instead.